AthenaLogic/onboarding/gpg/gpg-setup.md

 Yubikeys are gpg-cards so they support card-edit and the like.
 We can hope that only key will add those features in the future, but until then, the onlykey cannot generate subkeys in a way that we need on its own.
 So we will create a "root" authority, as securely as we can, then issue subkeys from there.
 We will load those subkeys to the onlykey so that only.

-Ideally, on linux (even a hardened loinux VM is a good call), but the mac commands are included when they are separate.
+Ideally, on linux (even a hardened linux VM is a good call), but the mac commands are included when they are separate.

 # Install tools